GILT-Forum/Globalization-Strategy-Playbook/playbook.md

      <tr>
       <td>Quality feedback from in-country teams reaches you weeks after a product launch, or when well-intended in-country reviewers implement changes that result in inconsistencies or typos.
       </td>
-    <td>You embed a qualified senior linguist with in-country teams, prompting local sales and marketing teams to delegate eventual reviews to this expert (who happens to be well-integrated with the localization team).
+    <td>You embed a qualified senior linguist with in-country teams, prompting local sales and marketing teams to delegate eventual reviews to this expert (who happens to be well integrated with the localization team).
     </td>
      </tr>
 </table>